rolfosian/drgmissions/README.md

 - Figure out a solution to reduce required delay between iterations for accurate data to be collected by the 30 minute incrementer
 - Figure out how to manipulate wine(?) system clock with hook on linux
 - Determine functions for loading into Deep Dive stages and scraping extra data such as Dreadnought types and BET-C?
 Idk, I don't like the idea of going too deep, it starts to feel like cheating at some point
-- Convert Complexity/Length sanitation/finalization to table lookup
+- Clean up and convert Complexity/Length finalization to table lookup
-- ~~Parallelize png rendering and arraying functions and change png route args to codenames instead of indexing once possible~~ Moved png rendering and arraying to thread pools, but the gains are miniscule because of thread management overhead and maybe the GIL or something.
+- ~~Parallelize png rendering and arraying functions and change png route args to codenames instead of indexing once possible~~ Moved png rendering and arraying to thread pools, but the gains are miniscule because of thread management overhead and maybe the GIL or something, and also requires hard restart of interpreter so gunicorn --reload isn't feasible.
 Needs processing pool to see gains that are bigger than fractions of a millisecond, but the vps is only 1 vcore so I'm not going to bother.
-- JS Functions in html to save page configuration and keep background/countdown hidden on refresh if they are hidden
+- JS Functions in html to save page configuration and keep background/countdown hidden on refresh if they are hidden.
+- Mobile site